 The main purpose of weatherization installations is to prevent winter heat loss from conditioned indoor spaces to unconditioned or outdoor spaces.
 Conditioned space is defined as an enclosed area within a building that is heated and designed, or modified, to have a complete and effective pressure boundary.
-Garages, barns, unattached shops, sheds, unfinished attics and crawlspaces are considered unconditioned space for the purposes of incentive qualification.
+Garages, barns, unattached shops, sheds, unfinished attics and crawlspaces are considered unconditioned spaces for the purposes of incentive qualification.
 A garage is defined as any space, heated or unheated, that features a large door designed to permit the entry of an automobile.
+For purposes of qualification, basements shall be considered conditioned spaces unless program exception is granted prior to installation.